Applying for Taught Masters Programmes

 We can not process incomplete applications so please ensure to include

-- A supporting personal statement
+- A supporting personal statement (no more than 1000 words recommended)

 - Full academic transcripts (Current transcripts if you have not yet graduated)